History of United States drug prohibition: 1900s

 1937: Congress passed the Marijuana Tax Act.
 Presented as a $1 nuisance tax on the distribution of marijuana, this act required anyone distributing the drug to maintain and submit a detailed account of his or her transactions, including inspections, affidavits, and private information regarding the parties involved.
 This law, however, was something of a "Catch-22", as obtaining a tax stamp required individuals to first present their goods, which was an action tantamount to confession.
 This act was passed by Congress on the basis of testimony and public perception that marijuana caused insanity, criminality, and death.

 1951: The 1951 Boggs Act increased penalties fourfold, including mandatory penalties.

 1956: The Daniel Act increased penalties by a factor of eight over those specified in the Boggs Act.
 Although by this time there was adequate testimony to refute the claim that marijuana caused insanity, criminality, or death, the rationalizations for these laws shifted in focus to the proposition that marijuana use led to the use of heroin, creating the gateway drug theory.

 1965, in Laos, the CIA's airline, Air America, is suspected of flying Hmong (Meo) opium out of the hills to Long Tieng and Vientiane to obtain hard currency for their otherwise unfunded Hmong war against the Viet Cong in 1971.
 During the Laotian Civil War, Long Tieng served as a town and airbase operated by the Central Intelligence Agency of the United States.

 The Golden Triangle (Southeast Asia) became a mass producer of high-grade no. 4 heroin for the American market.

-The first ever head shop, Ron and Jay Thelin's Psychedelic Shop, opened on Haight Street on January 3, 1966, offering hippies a spot to purchase marijuana and LSD, which was essential to hippie life in Haight-Ashbury.
+The first ever head shop, Ron and Jay Thelin's Psychedelic Shop, opened on Haight Street on January 3, 1966.
+Located at the center of hippie culture in the Haight-Ashbury, it offered drugs such as LSD, the use of which was believed to expand one's consciousness.

 In 1969, psychiatrist Dr. Robert DuPont conducted a urinalysis of everyone entering the D.C. jail system in August 1969.
-He found 44% test positive for heroin and starts the first methadone treatment program in the Department of Corrections in September 1969 for heroin addicts.
+He found 44% test positive for heroin and started the first methadone treatment program in the Department of Corrections in September 1969 for heroin addicts.

 In 1970, the Controlled Substances Act (CSA) was enacted into law by Congress.
 The CSA is the federal U.S. drug policy under which the manufacture, importation, possession, use and distribution of certain substances is regulated.
 This legislation is the foundation on which the modern drug war exists.
 Responsibility for enforcement of this new law was given to the Bureau of Narcotics and Dangerous Drugs and then, in 1973, to the newly formed Drug Enforcement Administration.
 During the Nixon era, for the only time in the history of the war on drugs, the majority of funding goes towards treatment, rather than law enforcement.

 In June 1971, the Vietnam War was linked with concerns over drugs.
 The Nixon administration coined the term War on Drugs.
 He characterized the abuse of illicit substances as "public enemy number one in the United States".